infocom2018/htor/README.md

 # HTor project for infocom2018

-### (The instructions for running demo will be uploaded before 8/18.
+### (The instructions for starting HTor demo is presented in file ‘HTor_HOWTO.pdf’.
 A plugin for chrome browser is under construction.)

 ### HTor is designed for unlinkable communication online.
 Most tools online fail to achieve this goal against surveillance.
 HTor achieve this goal against greastest global adversaries.